jamiethompson85/jamiethompson85.github.io/draft/register-adk-agent-in-gemini-enterprise.md

 ---
 layout: post
-title: "How to Register and Use ADK Agents with Gemini Enterprise (2025 Guide)"
+title: "How to Register and Use ADK Agents with Gemini Enterprise"
 excerpt: "Built a custom agent with the Google Agent Development Kit?
-Here is a step-by-step breakdown of how to register it with Gemini Enterprise, handle the tricky OAuth 2.0 authorization flow, and enable secure user context in your python code."
+Here is a step-by-step breakdown of how to register it with Gemini Enterprise, handle the tricky OAuth 2.0 authorisation flow, and enable secure user context in your python code."
-subtitle: "A technical guide to connecting backend ADK logic to the Gemini Enterprise frontend."
+subtitle: "A technical guide to connecting backend ADK logic on Vertex AI Agent Engine, to the Gemini Enterprise frontend."
 description: "Planning to deploy your custom AI agents to your enterprise users?
-Here is a detailed guide on registering ADK agents with Gemini Enterprise, covering OAuth configuration, resource registration, and user context handling."
+Here is a detailed guide on registering ADK agents running on Vertex AI with Gemini Enterprise, covering OAuth configuration, resource registration, and user context handling."
 thumbnail-img: /assets/img/Gemini Enterprise/adk-registration-guide.png
 share-img: /assets/img/Gemini Enterprise/adk-registration-guide.png
 readtime: true
-share-title: "Guide: Registering ADK Agents with Gemini Enterprise"
+share-title: "Guide: Registering ADK Agents on Vertex AI Agent Engine with Gemini Enterprise"
-share-description: "I successfully connected my custom ADK agent to Gemini Enterprise.
-Here are my notes, curl commands, and tips for handling OAuth tokens securely."
+share-description: "Integrating custom ADK agents into Gemini Enterprise requires a precise configuration sequence.
+Based on my experience scaling these deployments, I’ve compiled a definitive guide covering the required API registration commands and the security patterns for handling OAuth tokens effectively."
-tags: [Google Cloud, Gemini Enterprise, ADK, AI Agents, Python, OAuth, Vertex AI]
+tags: [Google Cloud, Gemini Enterprise, ADK, AI Agents, Python, OAuth, Vertex AI, Agent Engine]
 ---
 # How to Register and Use ADK Agents (on Agent Engine) with Gemini Enterprise
 So, you’ve built a custom agent using Google's Agent Development Kit (ADK).
 It’s deployed on Vertex AI's Agent Engine platform, and it’s ready to work.
 But right now, it’s just code sitting in the cloud.
 How do you get it into the hands of your users?